-The purpose of this Compensation Discussion and Analysis is to provide information about the Company's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Company's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Company whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Company's most recently complete financial year, being the financial year ended June 30, 2017.
-The only NEOs during the last financial year were Danniel J. Oosterman, President and Chief Executive Officer, and John E. Hurley, Chief Financial Officer.
+The purpose of this Compensation Discussion and Analysis is to provide information about the Company's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Company's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three (3) most highly compensated individuals acting as, or in a like capacity as, executive officers of the Company whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Company's most recently completed financial year, being the financial year ended June 30, 2018.
+The only NEOs during the last financial year were Dennis H. Peterson, Interim President and Chief Executive Officer, Danniel J. Oosterman, Former President and Chief Executive Officer, and John E. Hurley, Chief Financial Officer.